404-geek/transformer/test/TestBoilerplate.md

 python3 test/test_transformers.py --feed_type=AMG_TO_SFCC_LOCATION
 ```

-- To perform unit tests for all all transformer
+- To perform unit tests for all transformers

 ```py
 # for unit testing all transformers